The Wicker Man: First restoration

 During the mid-1970s, Hardy made inquiries about the film, hoping to restore it to his original vision.
 Along with Lee and Shaffer, Hardy searched for his original cut, or raw footage.
 Both of these appeared to have been lost.
 Director Alex Cox said in his Moviedrome introduction in 1988 that the negative had "ended up in the pylons that support the M4 motorway."
-Hardy recalled that a copy of the film made prior to Deeley's cuts was sent to Corman, who, it turned out, still had a copy, possibly the only existing print of Hardy's original cut.
+Hardy recalled that a copy of the film made prior to Deeley's cuts was sent to Roger Corman, who, it turned out, still had it, possibly the only existing print of Hardy's original cut.
 The US rights had been sold by Warner Bros. to a small firm called Abraxas, managed by film buff Stirling Smith and critic John Alan Simon.
 Stirling agreed to an American release of a reconstruction by Hardy.
 Hardy restored the narrative structure, some of the erotic elements which had been excised, and a very brief pretitle segment of Howie on the mainland (appearing at a church with his fiancée).
 A 96-minute restored version was released in January 1979, again to critical acclaim.

 US VHS versions

 The original 99-minute version was available in the US on VHS home video from Media Home Entertainment (and later Magnum) during the 1980s and 1990s.
 This video includes additional early scenes set inside Howie's police station, which Hardy had left out of the 1979 restoration.
-In 2001, a remaster of the 88-minute cut was released on VHS, labeled as the "Theatrical Version".
+In 2001, a remaster of the 88-minute cut was released on VHS, labelled as the "Theatrical Version".